leo-bogert/distribution-download-scripts/README.md

 - Deletes previously downloaded files before downloading new ones.

 Text mode network installers aka mini ISOs are preferred where available.
+Network installers are better than regular ones because they download all packages from the Internet so the system is fully up to date after installation.

 Full / graphical ISOs are used otherwise.